-In the autumn of their Year 6 (September) children who hope to attend the local Grammar schools sit their 11+ papers, in school.
-They take place on two consecutive Fridays, firstly a verbal reasoning paper ( word problems, some maths, some written logic questions etc.) and secondly a non verbal paper (diagrams and shapes).
+In the autumn of their Year 6 (September) children who hope to attend the local Grammar schools sit their 11+ papers.
+They consist of a verbal reasoning paper ( word problems, some maths, some written logic questions etc.) and secondly a non verbal paper (diagrams and shapes).
 Both papers are multiple choice.

 Families often have a lot of questions about the 11+ so we hope these FAQs, compiled over time to respond to many worries, will be useful.